ubnetdef/lockdown-website/content/registration.md

 title = "Registration"
 +++

-Collegiate Lockdown will be held on April 12th, 2025.
-Last day to register is **03/29/2025**.
+Collegiate Lockdown will be held on **April 11th, 2026**.
+Last day to register is **March 30th, 2026**.
 Register here: https://forms.gle/AbdSQQMU4Fzf6nFj8

 ### Join the mailing list!
 We will contact you when registration opens for upcoming Lockdown events.